ekholme/go-web-dev-udemy/notes/servers.md

 ## TCP

 - http servers just run on top of TCP servers, so it's helpful to understand how TCP works
+- simple 3-step process for working with a server:
+    - listen
+    - connect
+    - read or write
+- look into some of the docs for bufio.NewScanner() -- and practice with this some more!